 Leaving the hospital means you get to recuperate in the comfort of your own home.
 You’ll progress better in a familiar environment where you’re more likely to get a good night’s sleep.

 A physical therapist begins working with you the day of surgery or within a day of you returning home.
-He or she will help you exercise to regain full function in the joint.
+They will help you exercise to regain full function in the joint.

 In a total knee or hip replacement, the surgery itself is the same for both inpatient and outpatient options.